-Typically we ship an update to SpamSieve the same day that Apple updates Mac OS X. Some customers have asked why SpamSieve updates do not become available until after Apple has shipped a Mac OS X update.
+Typically we ship an update to SpamSieve the same day that Apple updates macOS.
+Some customers have asked why SpamSieve updates do not become available until after Apple has shipped a macOS update.

 From Mac OS X 10.1 through 10.8, we would test SpamSieve with pre-release version of the OS.
 If a SpamSieve update was needed for compatibility with the new OS, we would try to ship the update before that version of the OS was released to the public.
-This was possible because there was generally only one set of UUIDs for each public release of Mac OS X.
+This was possible because there was generally only one set of UUIDs for each public release of macOS.

-With later releases of Mac OS X 10.8 through 10.10 (but not 10.10.3 or 10.10.4), there are new UUIDs for most pre-release versions of Mac OS X. With this new policy, we still test with pre-release versions of the OS, so we can have a SpamSieve update ready to go, but we cannot actually ship it until after the OS update ships.
+With later releases of Mac OS X 10.8 through macOS 10.12 (but not 10.10.3 through 10.10.5), there are new UUIDs for most pre-release versions of macOS.
+With this new policy, we still test with pre-release versions of the OS, so we can have a SpamSieve update ready to go, but we cannot actually ship it until after the OS update ships.
 The reason for this is that the compatibility UUID that we need to declare is not known until we have the final shipping version of the OS update.
 This is the system working as designed: the UUID certifies that we have tested SpamSieve on the exact version of the OS that is running on your Mac.

-Update SpamSieve Before Updating Mac OS X
+Update SpamSieve Before Updating macOS